jpauley159/Global-Temperature-vs.-CO2-Emissions-Analysis/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Run the notebook in the `analysis/` folder
+3. Open the notebook in the `analysis/` folder to explore the data and models

 ## 📚 Data Sources